MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/account-framework.md

 Overall, the SQL_MSG’s should match across Language ID’s when the Multilingual environment has been set up correctly.
 7. Repeat steps 5 and 6 for all secondary code folders.

+**Multilingual Installation Steps in Detail**

+Important: Every new Company database should be created/installed via GP Utilities using the Primary Language Code folder.

+1. Decide what the primary language will be (there are 27 to choose from).
+This is the code folder from which you will install/create ALL DYNAMICS and Company databases.
+This is important, so make note of this and keep a record of it.
+You’ll need this information when it’s time to upgrade.

+2. Install the Primary language code folder.
+The United States code folder is my primary code folder in this example.
+*Note: We recommend you label the country associated with each code folder appropriately (so you can tell which language is associated with each folder easily).

+3. Run GP Utilities with the Primary language code folder to create:

+•	The DYNAMICS (system) database
+•	All Company databases:
+•	After the company databases are created, the appropriate audit trail codes are created in the SY01000 table for each company database.
+•	If all company databases are created with the same primary code folder, the values in the SY01000 between companies should match.
+•	Additionally, the MESSAGES table in the DYNAMICS (system) database gets updated with messages specific to the primary code folder’s audit trail codes.
+Example Script:
+SELECT * FROM DYNAMICS..MESSAGES WHERE SQL_MSG LIKE '%GLT%'

+4. Once all company databases are created: Install the secondary language code folder.
+We recommend you label it appropriately, so the secondary code folder is easy to identify.
+When you do the installation, in the Instance Selection window choose Create a new instance and give it an Instance Name.
+In this example we are going to create another instance for UK the name will be GP2018UK to identify this instance and code folder.

+5. Launch into GP Utilities via the secondary language folder created above (PG2018UK).
+An easy way to ensure you are launching into GP Utilities with a specific code folder is to simply go to the location you installed it above and drag and drop the DYNUTILS.SET file over the DynUtils.exe file within the secondary code folder.

+6. While in GP Utilities (accessed via the secondary code folder), click on the ‘Launch Microsoft Dynamics GP’ button to launch into GP.
+This will synch the audit trail codes in the MESSAGES table to those created when the company was installed with the primary code folder.

+An effective way to verify the audit trails are synchronized between the primary and secondary code folders is to run the following SQL statement against the DYNAMICS (system) database:

+SELECT * FROM DYNAMICS..MESSAGES WHERE SQL_MSG LIKE '%GLT%'

+In the example of an United States install as Primary and United Kingdom Install as Secondary, you will see the following:

+•	Language ID 0 = United States Install
+•	Language ID 1 = United Kingdom Install

+Overall, the SQL_MSG’s should match across Language ID’s when the Multilingual environment has been set up correctly.